-OIn April 2019, the Financial Services Agency (FSA) amended the Guidelines for Anti-Money Laundering and Combating the Financing of Terrorism to specify the purpose of the Guidelines, including the obligation to perform risk assessment for all customers.
-In October 2019, the FSA published a document titled the Current Situation and Challenges Regarding AML/CFT Measures (September 2019), which summarizes the measures taken by the FSA and the efforts of the supervised financial institutions as of September of the same year.

-- OIn September 2018, the Ministry of Finance reorganized the existing Foreign Exchange Inspection Manual, which was established based on the rules and checklists, and established the Foreign Exchange Inspection Guidelines to require financial institutions and currency exchange operators, etc., to identify the risks they face relating to ML/TF and take appropriate measures to reduce these risks.
-In September 2019, the Ministry of Finance partially amended said Guidelines to encourage the development of an effective system for taking AML/CTF measures, such as improving the monitoring system for detecting high-risk foreign exchange transactions and verifying funds at the time of such transactions.
-[Ministry of Finance: new] - Oln August 2019, the Ministry of Economy, Trade and Industry (METI) amended the Examination Standards for Disposition by the Minister of Economy, Trade and Industry under the Installment Sales Act, etc., and the Basic Policy on Supervising under the Installment Sales Act (post pay), and it established the Guidelines for Anti-Money Laundering and Combatting Terrorist Financing in the Credit Card Business to add provisions concerning AML/CTF measures.
-In the same month, the Ministry of Agriculture, Forestry and Fisheries (MAFF) and METI amended the Basic Policy on Supervising by the Futures Commission Merchant Brokers and published the Guidelines for Anti-Money Laundering and Combatting Terrorist Financing in Commodity Futures Business to encourage futures commission merchant brokers to develop an effective system for taking AML/CTF measures, etc. In addition, in August and September, METI and MAFF requested that futures commission merchant brokers report on the measures they had taken, as required by the Guidelines, through the Commodity Futures Association of Japan (CFAJ).
-[METI: new]
+- Oln December 2020, the Financial Services Agency (FSA) followed procedures for public comment by aiming to amend the Guidelines for Anti-Money Laundering and Combating the Financing of Terrorism to organize the issues, etc. found during monitoring to evaluate the ML/TF risk management system of each financial institution, etc. and specify the purpose of the Guidelines.
+The Guidelines will be published during FY 2020 along with the guidance for the Guidelines. - Oln September 2018, the Ministry of Finance reorganized the existing Foreign Exchange Inspection Manual, which was established based on the rules and checklists, and established the Foreign Exchange Inspection Guidelines to require financial institutions and currency exchange operators, etc., to identify the risks they face relating to ML/TF and take appropriate measures to reduce these risks.
+In September 2019 and July 2020, the Ministry of Finance partially amended said Guidelines to encourage the development of an effective system for taking AML/CFT measures, such as improving the monitoring system for detecting high-risk foreign exchange transactions and verifying funds at the time of such transactions.
+[Ministry of Finance: new] - Oln August 2019, the Ministry of Economy, Trade and Industry (METI) amended the Examination Standards for Disposition by the Minister of Economy, Trade and Industry under the Installment Sales Act, etc., and the Basic Policy on Supervising under the Installment Sales Act (post pay), and it established the Guidelines for Anti-Money Laundering and Combatting Terrorist Financing in the Credit Card Business to add provisions concerning AML/CFT measures, and in 2020, METI provided inspection and supervision according to the policy and guidelines.